The Freelancer's Mobile Office: Systems and Tools Every Freelancer Needs

 Tote

-Get a good and sturdy black leather tote without any (or at least minimal) gaudy logos.
+Get a good, sturdy black leather tote with minimal (or no) gaudy logos.
 It'll look profesh and will take you far.
 I'm still rocking a Zara one (Mansur Gavriel dupe) from five years ago.
 If you're looking for a designer one, opt for a preloved one to save some coins without skimping on quality.
 The brands I can vouch for (in no particular order) are Céline, Cuyana, Givenchy, Bottega Veneta, Madewell, and Coach.

 You can find great preloved designer items at Fashionphile, TheRealReal, and Vesitiare Collective.
 For everything else, ThredUp and eBay are good options.